Advanced Graph and Sequence Neural Networks for Molecular Property Prediction and Drug Discovery: Discussion

 Contrastive-BERT is not the first study that applies BERT~\cite{devlin2018bert} on molecular property prediction.
 SMILES-BERT~\cite{wang2019smiles} directly employs BERT on SMILES sequences with the masked language model pre-training task from BERT.
 This pre-training tasks is a classification task, where the model is asked to predict what the masked characters are.
 On the contrary, our contrastive-BERT proposes a novel pre-training task via contrastive learning, named masked embedding recovery task, where the model is asked to predict the embeddings of the masked characters.
 This contrastive learning task is substantially harder than the original classification task and is supposed to encourage learning better representations of SMILES sequences for down-streaming tasks.
 In order to demonstrate the advantages of our proposed contrastive-BERT and the masked embedding recovery task, we perform ablation studies comparing our contrastive-BERT with SMILES-BERT model.
 Results are provided in Supplementary Table~6 and Supplementary Fig.~9.
 Our contrastive-BERT model outperforms the SMILES-BERT model on 11 out of 14 datasets.

-One limitation of our MoleculeKit is that it does not consider the 3D coordinate information of molecules when available.
-While we have shown that MoleculeKit is able to outperform models with 3D coordinate information into consideration, we expect incorporating such information into MoleculeKit may further improve the performances.
+One limitation of our AdvProp is that it does not consider the 3D coordinate information of molecules when available.
+While we have shown that AdvProp is able to outperform models with 3D coordinate information into consideration, we expect incorporating such information into AdvProp may further improve the performances.
 Intuitively, molecules are 3D structures.
 Location information of atoms can be important for predicting molecular properties.
 Although there are several attempts~\cite{schutt2017schnet,unke2019physnet,klicpera2019directional} to consider such 3D coordinate information, how to utilize such information effectively is still an open challenge in the community.
-We leave incorporating 3D coordinate information into MoleculeKit as future work.
+We leave incorporating 3D coordinate information into AdvProp as future work.